-Coaches from the second school, the incremental skills school, look for ways to help the players they have develop more and better skills.
+Coaches from the second school, the incremental skills school, look for ways to help the players they have developed more and better skills.

 Naturals are developed over time not born that way.
 Some people who should have made the natural list never got the training they needed and as a result did not become the “natural” they could have become.

 The college degrees often do not go to the smartest people.
-We all know plenty of really smart people who did not apply themselves and as a result failed to finish their education.
-Education does not always equal ability or opportunity but in many areas of life, without the education you don’t get to play the game in the first place.
+We all know plenty of really smart people who did not apply themselves and as a result, failed to finish their education.
+Education does not always equal ability or opportunity but in many areas of life, without education, you don’t get to play the game in the first place.

 “Naturals” practice – a lot.

 If high levels of ability were all about being a natural, those top players would never need to practice.
 The truth is that the best players practice repeatedly until the things they want to do become automatic actions.
 They train themselves until they become that “natural” they wanted to be.